Code-Institute-Submissions/mysan91-MS3_/README.md

   All the different sizes worked fine.
 * Benq 24 inch screen
   * When testing the responsivness for the BenQ, All of the sites and content adjust fine and worked well.

+* Chrome
+   * Works well on mobile and on tablets and other screens.
+* Safari
+   * Works well on mobile and on tablets and other screens.

 ## Deployment